 - Slips, trips, and falls.
 People trip, slip, or fall on properties for many reasons (which we will discuss below).
 Such incidents can lead to bruises, cuts, scrapes, broken bones, and – on some occasions – permanent disability or death.

 - Accidental drowning.
 Swimming pools or ponds, when left unguarded or unfenced, present significant drowning risks to young children or other unauthorized or unsupervised swimmers.

 - Children and dangerous items.
 Property owners who leave power tools, sharp objects, lawn mowers, or other items in plain view or unlocked structures assume the risk children may access and injure themselves with these objects.

-Most Common Causes of Premises Liability Accidents
+What are the Most Common Causes of Premises Liability Accidents?

 Multiple sources frequently refer to premises liability accidents as “slip and fall” accidents.
 This is likely because falls comprise the largest percentage of injuries individuals incur, whether on their properties or on the premises of others.
 However, many environmental and structural factors contribute to these incidents, such as: